US News & World Report - Most Crash Victims Don't Plan to Sue: Study

 Dr. Samuel McLean discusses findings that indicate that mechanisms influencing chronic pain development may be related to the stress response, rather than any specific injury caused by the traumatic event

-Dr. Samuel McLean discusses the lack of medical treatment for pain and other sequelae after sexual assault.
+Dr. Samuel McLean discusses the lack of medical treatment for pain after sexual assault.
 Results are from a pilot study of sexual assault survivors.

 Dr. Samuel McLean discusses that despite the fact that the majority of women presenting to emergency departments for care after sexual assault experience severe pain, very few receive pain treatment.